kecnry/distl/docs/examples/collections.md

+**TODO**: need to support and explain three cases
+* treat each as univariates for pdf (DONE)
+* collapse the unused dimensions out and calculate multivariate pdf (NEED TO IMPLEMENT - can probably detect based on the length passed to `pdf` but could also have a different method or flag to be explicit).
+At the least, we need to think about the default behavior when caching the samples
+* provide unsampled value and calculate multivariate pdf (or maybe three is too much and we should drop this one)

 # using Composite distributions

 Now let's consider a more complex example: let's sample from 'gaussian * mvg_a' and 'mvg_c'.
-Here we want to covariance between 'mvg_a' and 'mvg_c' respected, even though there is a math operation on the result.
+Here we want the covariance between 'mvg_a' and 'mvg_c' respected, even though there is a math operation on the result of 'mvg_a'.

 ```python